nkh/ftl/config/ftl/man/ftl.md

 ## Searching

-        «/»                Incremental search, «ENTER» or «ESCAPE» to end.
+        Incremental search:

+        «/»                Start the incremental search.

+                You can move around in drectories while in incremental search.
+                The search is reset when you change directory.
+The last part of the search can be delete with the BACKSPACE key.
+To end the incremental search press the ESCAPE key.

         «n»                Find next

         «N»                Find previous

+        Fzf searches:

         «gff» «b»          Fzf find in current directory

         «gfa» «B»          Fzf find

+        «gfd»              Fzf find only directories

         «gfA»              Fzf find regexp/fuzzy

-        «gfd»              Fzf find only directories

         «gfr»              Ripgreg with preview

-        «gz»               Experimental fzf search with preview in a ftl pane
+        «gfp»              ftl pane preview, files in the directory

+        «gfP»              ftl pane preview, directory and sub directories

         Opening search results in tabs:
                 If you use one of the above you can pick multiple entries.